 Third, ESG has proven to dramatically reduce individual liberty.
-ESG eviscerates individualism by attempting to restrict personal choice and tear down the meritocratic approach to societal advancement, in favor of the Orwellian DEI policies that find their basis corporations and financial institutions along with supranational bureaucratic authorities are allowed to collude together to redesign society, voters and consumers have no say in how their economy operates or how to live their everyday lives."
+ESG eviscerates individualism by attempting to restrict personal choice and tear down the meritocratic approach to societal advancement, in favor of the Orwellian DEI policies that find their basis in the pseudoscience of critical theory.
+Basing financial and business decisions on these constructs restricts opportunities for those whom the elite deem "undesirable."
+ESG is nothing more than a mechanism for social engineering and control.